Roland Mortier

-Roland Mortier (21 December 1920 – 31 March 2015) was a Belgian scientist at the Université Libre de Bruxelles.
+Roland Mortier (21 December 1920 – 31 March 2015) was a prominent Belgian scholar, philosopher and academic, known for his contributions to linguistics and literature.
+Mortier obtained his PhD in Philology, specialisting in 18th century literature and Franco-German reports, from the Université libre de Bruxelles in 1946.
 He was a member of the Académie royale de langue et de littérature françaises de Belgique and the Académie des Sciences Morales et Politiques.
-In 1965, he was awarded the Francqui Prize on Human Sciences.
-He was born in Ghent.
+In 1965, he was awarded the Francqui Prize in Human Sciences.